bryan-wu/ghc-face-detection/README.md

 4. Jupyter will open a new tab or window on your default browser.
 Click on 'live.ipynb', and click 'Run' on each cell to execute.
 Once you reach the last cell, wait a few seconds for a new window to open up.
 You can see the face detection in action!

 5. Press 'p' key on the video window to pause and 'Esc' key to stop the inference.

-# Challenges
-1. Count the number of people in the room.
-2. Capture any new face and save it as an image on local disk.
-3. Sound an alarm when an intruder is detected!

 <!--
 Miniconda3